 Once copied you can add it to your website.

 After you have completed the steps above, you can now add your lightbox to your website.
-Provide the code to your website administrator.
-Depending on the Behavior you selected, you will place the lightbox code snippet in a slightly different location in your website HTML.
+Provide the code to your website developer.
+Depending on the behavior you selected, you will place the lightbox code snippet in a slightly different location in your website HTML.

 To add this option to your site, paste the code snippet anywhere within the <body> of the html.
 When a site visitor loads the page, the lightbox opens automatically.
 Cookies are used with this option to prevent a subscriber from being "lightboxed" every time they visit the host site.
 The cookie only uses “first person” data which doesn’t collect anything for advertising or any other purposes and is compliant with the EU Safe Harbor Framework.